grafana/loki/docs/sources/alerting/_index.md

     > 0.05
 ```

-### Black Box Monitoring
+### Black box monitoring

 We don't always control the source code of applications we run.
-Think load balancers & the myriad components (both open source & closed 3rd party) that support our applications; it's a common problem that these don't expose a metric you want (or any metrics at all).
+Think load balancers and the myriad components (both open source and closed third-party) that support our applications; it's a common problem that these don't expose a metric you want (or any metrics at all).
 How then, can we bring them into our observability stack in order to monitor them effectively?
 Alerting based on logs is a great answer for these problems.

 For a sneak peek of how to combine this with the upcoming LogQL v2 functionality, take a look at Ward's [video](https://www.youtube.com/watch?v=RwQlR3D4Km4) which builds a robust nginx monitoring dashboard entirely from nginx logs.

-### Event Alerting
+### Event alerting

 Sometimes you want to know whether _any_ instance of something has occurred.
 Alerting based on logs can be a great way to handle this, such as finding examples of leaked authentication credentials:
 ```yaml